 Northern cuisine includes curries served over egg noodles, fermented pork sausages wrapped in banana leaves, and Chinese inspired dishes.
 Rice is a staple, eaten daily.
 Northern dishes are typically less spicy, but include the kick of chilies, black pepper, fresh ginger, galangal, and bitter herbs.

 Also called Isan, this region is a high plateau with little rainfall.
-Located near Laos, the language, culture, and cooking has borrowed much from its neighboring country.
+Located near Laos, the language, culture, and cooking has borrowed much from its neighboring country and could be enjoyed on laos tours.

 The food of the northeast is famous for being spicy and flavorful.
 Raw vegetables, nam phrik pla ra dipping sauce, and sticky rice are dietary staples.
 Unique protein sources may be included in traditional delicacies, including wild birds, frogs, snakes, and insects.